psons/tlog/docs/Tlog User Documentation.md

 TaskLog helps you reconcile the multiple demands on your time and attention into a single set of activities for a day with the objective that you only switch tasks when it increases productivity.

+A primary goal of Tlog is to provide a small focused and achievable list of about 3 tasks for each day.
+Those tasks are the right tasks to work on because they reflect your highest priorities and obligations based on your goals and plans.
+(You still have to decide what those priorities are, but not every day, because they do not change every day!)

 [link to a finalized document summarizing features and Philosophy ]

 TaskLog is especially well suited to analytical work where your effort is to document and communicate resolutions to issues, or build software systems.